 [span.] el faro - [engl.] beacon - [ger.] der Leuchtturm

-Radiofaro comes in an Arduino Uno form factor and replaces the ATmega328P by an ATmega128RFA1 which adds wireless IEEE 8021.5.4 functionality to your Arduino setup.
+Radiofaro comes in the Arduino Uno form factor and replaces the ATmega328P by an ATmega128RFA1 which adds wireless IEEE 8021.5.4 connectivity, more RAM, ROM and EEPROM to your Arduino setup.

 - AVR 8-bit Micrcontroller with integrated IEEE 802.15.4 wireless transceiver...